bonzojo/cardbuncle/README.md

 Future plans:

+- [ ] Have the user click the start button first.
+This is needed to initialize audio for browsers.
 - [ ] Add more intuitive controls.
 Instead of click dragging, the user can select with a click and it anchors elements to the cursor.
 - [ ] Visually animated win celebration.
 Coins and Carbuncle gems falling on the screen in a matrix rain code aesthetic.
 - [ ] Refactor codebase.
 Improve document flow and readability.